Help and support center

 See here the impact of infrastructure projects on job creation in Bogotá and the surrounding region

-Analysis of Job Creation
+Analysis of Direct Job Creation

-As of April 27, 2026, the monitoring portfolio shows a total of 26,948 direct jobs created, of which 25,504 are construction jobs and 1,444 are supervision jobs.
-The report includes contracts in the In Progress, Expired, and Suspended statuses, in the construction and pre-construction phases, excluding the study and design, feasibility, pre-qualification, and comprehensive structuring phases.
+As of July 27, 2026, the monitoring portfolio shows a total of 27,176 direct jobs created across 30 contracts, of which 25,896 are construction jobs and 1,280 are supervision jobs.
+The report includes only contracts with the status “In Progress” or “Suspended,” in the construction and pre-construction phases, excluding studies and designs, feasibility studies, pre-feasibility studies, comprehensive structuring, and prequalification.

 Distribution by Contracting Entity